Strike Social Blog Header - Multichannel advertising Mixing social media with other ad types (2)

 Multichannel advertising — How to mix social media with other ad types

-This brings a wide array of possibilities for brands to reach potential customers through social media advertising, especially because paid social can be an excellent complement to other marketing strategies.
+This brings a wide array of possibilities for brands to reach potential customers through multichannel marketing, including social media advertising.
+Paid social media can effectively complement and enhance other marketing strategies, making it an invaluable tool for reaching your target audience.

 Why multichannel advertising?

-About 15-30% of multichannel customers spend more money than single-channel users.
-This drives home the fact that repetition is key and implementing multichannel tactics provides multiple outlets for your message without being annoying or intrusive.
-That, along with advertisers seeing a 24% increase in conversion rate with multichannel strategies, makes for a pretty convincing argument.
+It’s been shown that multi-channel customers spend up to three times more than single-channel users.
+This drives home the fact that repetition is key, and implementing a multichannel marketing campaign provides multiple outlets for your message without being annoying or intrusive.
+That, along with advertisers seeing a 250% higher purchase rate when using a multichannel social media strategy, makes for a pretty convincing argument.

 When should you use a multichannel marketing strategy?